NHK

 The Japan Broadcasting Corporation (日本放送協会, Nippon Hōsō Kyōkai), also known by its romanized initialism NHK, (Note: Pronounced in Japanese as (エヌエイチケイ, Enueichikē)) is a Japanese public broadcaster.
 It is a statutory corporation funded by viewers' payments of a television license fee.

-NHK operates two terrestrial television channels (NHK General TV and NHK Educational TV), three satellite television channels (NHK BS; as well as two ultra-high-definition television channels, NHK BS Premium 4K and NHK BS8K), and three radio networks (NHK Radio 1, NHK Radio 2, and NHK FM).
+NHK operates two terrestrial television channels (NHK General TV and NHK Educational TV), three satellite television channels (NHK BS; as well as two ultra-high-definition television channels, NHK BS Premium 4K and NHK BS8K), and two radio networks (NHK AM and NHK FM).

-NHK also provides an international broadcasting service, known as NHK World-Japan.
-NHK World-Japan is composed of NHK World TV, NHK World Premium, and the shortwave radio service Radio Japan (RJ).
+NHK also provides an international broadcasting service, known as NHK World-Japan, which is composed of NHK World TV, NHK World Premium, and the shortwave radio service Radio Japan (RJ).
 World Radio Japan also makes some of its programs available on the Internet.

 NHK was the first broadcaster in the world to broadcast in high-definition (using multiple sub-Nyquist sampling encoding, also known as Hi-Vision) and in 8K.